 Before the dawn of the 21st century, I began writing articles about English as a tool for global communication, in which I encouraged people to use the language with greater awareness.
 I feel that native speakers of English need to become more responsible about the global role of our language by speaking and writing it in a way that is more easily understood throughout the world.

 Although we call it the world wide web, many web sites are not designed for a worldwide audience.
 Web pages frequently show a lack of global perspective.
 In particular, web content created by native speakers of a language often contains slang, casual syntax, and culture-specific humor, all of which tend to exclude non-native speakers.

-By the middle of 2012, over 1/3 of the world's population (2.4 billion of humanity's 7.0 billion men, women, and children) already had access to the internet.
+By mid 2017, over 1/2 of the world's population (3.8 billion of humanity's 7.5 billion souls) already had access to the internet.
 For millions of internet users, especially those whose native language is not "important" enough for most localization efforts, English-language web pages are the primary source of online information from the international community.

 The proportion of English-language web pages is likely to decline as more and more people come online from diverse cultures.
 However, English is still the most important language for accessing the world wide web, and it will probably remain so for many years to come.
 The most effective way to present your web site to a global audience is to produce its content in "Global English" so that it is easy for non-native speakers to understand.

 The fact that English is spreading around the globe seems to clash with the fact that many companies are translating their documents into a greater number and variety of languages.
 A late 20th century trend (especially in the production of software manuals, marketing materials, and web sites) was to "localize" the translation of a document.

 The term localization means modifying a translation to fit a local culture's patterns of language usage.
 For example, a training manual being shipped to Argentina might be published in a special Argentinian Spanish edition.
 A localized manual is vernacular: It speaks to the audience in a familiar style, with local idioms.